Lofty

 The name 'Datsun' disappeared soon after only to be replaced by the name 'Nissan', who now sell a large range of models in the UK.

-I have limited my main interest to my model the A160 /2002, to try and cover all of the various models of just the 'A' Class I feel would prove impossible, although a lot of the information is common to many 'A' Class models
+I have tried to limite my interest to my model the A160 /2002, to try and cover all of the various models of just the 'A' Class I feel would prove impossible, although a great deal of the information is common to all 'A' Class models

 In addition i have managed to secure discounts from a number of companies for my readers on the Mercedes repairs and parts, which I'm fully aware has collectivly saved them thousands of ££££££ over years.